Wind power in South Korea: FireFly Floating Wind Farm Project

-Two LiDAR buoys were placed in the East Sea of Ulsan serving to collect measurements of wind and wave for a year in 2020 to investigate the possibility of the development and construction of the wind farm in the coat of Ulsan.
+Two LiDAR buoys were placed in the Sea of Japan of Ulsan serving to collect measurements of wind and wave for a year in 2020 to investigate the possibility of the development and construction of the wind farm in the coat of Ulsan.
 This was followed after the signing of MoU between the Ulsan and Equinor.
 The goal expected to be met by the creation of these wind farms is to increase South Korea's renewable energy by 30 times by the year 2035.